process-analytics/bpmn-visualization-R/README.md

 ### Load the BPMN file
 `bpmn` widget accepts a BPMN file (or an XML document):

+Load an BPMN example provided by the package
 ```r
 bpmn_file <- system.file("examples/Email_Voting.bpmn", package = "bpmnVisualization")
 ```